Sex Education is NOT mandated in New York.

 Sex-ed matters.
 Here’s why:

 Sex-ed helps prepare young people to not only have safe sex and prevent sexually transmitted infections and unwanted pregnancies, but it also prepares them to have healthier relationships, to make informed choices about whether or when to engage in sex, to understand and practice affirmative consent, to identify abusive behavior, to prevent dating violence, and to gain a strong sense of bodily and emotional autonomy.
 By failing to fund and require a comprehensive sex-ed curriculum, we are depriving students of the tools they need to live healthier and happier lives.

 Abstinence-only programs are popular nationwide, but they don’t work.

-We’re working against the backdrop of an administration that so strongly advocates for abstinence only sex-ed, which has been shown doesn’t work.
+Research has shown that abstinence only sex-ed doesn’t work.
 However, in 2017, a third of federal funding for sex-ed in high schools went to abstinence-only education.
 A 2018 report from the Kaiser Family Foundation found these key ways that abstinence-only programs are ineffective: